 Neuropathy usually refers to general diseases of the nerves.
 Nerves can be damaged due to injury or disease.

-- Alcoholic Neuropathy – This may arise due to a combination of damage to the nerves by alchohol and poor nutrition and associated vitamin deficiencies that may stem from alcoholism.
+Alcoholic Neuropathy – This may arise due to a combination of damage to the nerves by alcohol and poor nutrition and associated vitamin deficiencies that may stem from alcoholism.

 Amyloidosis – This is a condition where abnormal protein fibers are deposited in the tissues and organs and can lead to organ damage that may contribute to the cause of neuropathy.

 Uremia – A high concentration of waste in the blood due to kidney failure.

 Toxins and poisons – Toxic substances that can cause neuropathy include, gold compounds, lead, arsenic, mercury, some industrial solvents, nitrous oxide, and organophosphate pesticides.

 Drugs or medication – Certain drugs and medications can cause nerve damage.
 Examples include cancer therapy drugs and some antibiotics.

 Trauma/Injury – Prolonged pressure on a nerve group, trauma to nerves and decreased blood flow to nerves can lead to long-term damage.

 Tumors – Benign tumors of the nerves or nearby structures may damage the nerves directly by invading the nerves or putting pressure on nerves.